 The lounge can be found on the Ground Level of Melbourne International Terminal 2, next to Gate 15.
 The decor within the lounge is a mix of pinky-red (dusky red) chairs and black chairs.
-There are floor to ceiling windows that actually look out towards the planes, but as you are on the ground floor, you will be looking up at, rather than down on the planes.
+There is floor-to-ceiling windows that actually look out towards the planes, but as you are on the ground floor, you will be looking up at, rather than down on the planes.

 There are lots of single sofa seats plus by the window, there are lots of benches with stools offering views and power points that are ideal for working on.
 There is also a kid’s room and showers.